Despite ban, Infowars conspiracy videos are easy to find on Facebook and YouTube

 Becca Lewis, who studies online political subcultures at Data & Society, a digital research institute, says Infowars’ continuing presence on Facebook and YouTube is emblematic of a common inconsistency at large tech platforms.

 “There’s a discrepancy between what they say their values are and what they actually do,” Lewis said.
-“They say their platforms are safe, and that everyone has as a voice, but then they let people who shut down other conversations, make people feel less safe, and take away other people’s voices.”
+“They say their platforms are safe and that everyone has a voice, but then they let people who shut down other conversations make people feel less safe and take away other people’s voices.”

-Other major social media platforms have done a better job keeping Jones away.
-If there is a significant cache of Jones content on Twitter, its not easy to find beyond short clips of his show posted by users, or posts from people affiliated with Infowars who remain on the platform, like correspondents Millie Weaver and Paul Joseph Watson.
+Other major social-media platforms have done a better job keeping Jones away.
+If there is a significant cache of Jones content on Twitter, it’s not easy to find beyond short clips of his show posted by users, or posts from people affiliated with Infowars who remain on the platform, like correspondents Millie Weaver and Paul Joseph Watson.

 Online, Jones’ videos not only help spread conspiracy theories, but have become a hub for reactionary radicalization.
-Outlets like Bellingcat have documented how the comment sections below Jones’ videos act as recruitment tools for far-right ideologues and online gathering places, including r/The_Donald, pro-fascist Discord chatrooms, and 4Chan message boards.
+Outlets like Bellingcat have documented how the comment sections below Jones’ videos act as recruitment tools for far-right ideologues and online gathering places, including r/The_Donald, pro-fascist Discord chatrooms, and 4chan message boards.

-“Whether its fake news or conspiracy theories, his content is often the lifeblood of conspiracies and hate,” Segal says, no matter how such content may end up on a major platform.
+“Whether it’s fake news or conspiracy theories, his content is often the lifeblood of conspiracies and hate,” Segal says, no matter how such content may end up on a major platform.
 “If AlexJonesSupporter57 is literally taking it upon themselves to get his content up, what’s the difference…You think they’d try to stop it.”